tamusgsa/tamusgsa.github.io/_posts/2018-04-07-faculty-appreciation-bbq.md

 ---
-title: "Faculty Appreciation BBQ, 2018"
+title: "2018-04-07 - Faculty Appreciation BBQ"
 excerpt: Faculty Appreciation Barbecue - 2018.
 A departmental event, organized by SGSA, to show appreciation for the faculties and the stuffs.
 layout: single
 classes: wide
+category:
+  - BBQ
 ---

 - Saturday, April 7, 2018.